yashtomer/ai-with-sql/ai-sql/README.md

-# AI-Powered SQL Query Generator
+# AI-Powered SQL Query Generator with Groq

-This project is a web-based application that leverages cloud or local Large Language Models (LLMs) to convert natural language questions into SQL queries.
+This project is a web-based application that leverages Groq's fast inference capabilities to convert natural language questions into SQL queries.
 It provides a user-friendly interface to interact with your databases, generate queries, execute them, and receive optimization suggestions.

 ## Features

-*   **Natural Language to SQL:** Convert plain English questions into complex SQL queries.
+*   **Natural Language to SQL:** Convert plain English questions into complex SQL queries using Groq.
 *   **Database Agnostic:** Connects to your MySQL database.
 *   **Web-Based UI:** An intuitive interface built with Streamlit for easy interaction.
 *   **API-Driven:** A robust backend built with FastAPI provides a clear separation of concerns and allows for other clients to be built on top of it.